Oxygem/Kanmail/README.md

 ### Doing a build

-Building Kanmail should be as simple as running `make`.
+Building Kanmail should be as simple as running `python -m make`.

 ## 🔄 Syncing